yellowbean/absbox-doc/docs/source/modeling.rst

 .. autosummary::
    :toctree: generated

-Deal modeling is a process to build a deal with descriptive data, like:
+Deal modeling is a process to build a deal with descriptive data, with components :

-* Asset info -> pool asset attributes, loan by loan or repline level data
+* Asset info -> pool asset attributes, loan by loan or repline level data or projected cashflow as input
-* Bond info -> bonds with different types as well as residuel tranche
+* Bond info -> bonds with different types as well as residule tranche
-* Waterfall info -> Describe the priority of payments allocation of
+* Waterfall info -> Describe the priority of payments when:
     * End of pool collection (Optional)
     * Distribution day for all the bonds and fees
     * Event of Default (Optional)
     * Clean up call (Optional)
 * Dates info
-  * Cutoff day / Closing Date / Next/First payment Date
+  * Cutoff day / Closing Date / Next/First payment Date or series of custom dates
 * Triggers (Optional)
 * Liquidity Provider (Optional)